arfai1213/AWS-SOA-C02/README.md

     - require to turn on servers, possibly delay infrastructure and scale up
 - Warm Standby can handle traffic immediately
     - requires to scale up (since everything is already deloyed and running)

+## GuardDuty
+- threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect AWS accounts, workloads, and data stored in Amazon S3.
+- uses ML, anomaly detection and integrated threat intelligence to identify and prioritize threats
+- analyzes events
+    - AWS CloudTrail event logs
+    - Amazon VPC Flow logs
+    - DNS logs
+- no software and hardware to deploy or maintain